JamesBuckland98/MTGGoldfish_Crawler/README.md

  - input file must be a .txt file
  - Output file must be a .csv file
 #### Prerequisite
-- Must have Java on current machine
+- Must have at least Java 1.8 on current machine
 - Must have up to date chrome driver (Given to you in the folder)

 #### Config